sunfishcode/basic-text/docs/Background.md

 ## Overall approach to Basic Text

+### Approach

-Basic Text's initial goal is to disallow as much as it can be without compromising the meaning of any practical Unicode text.
-Be conservative in what you accept, and be liberal in uncovering implicit assumptions.
+Basic Text's initial goal is to collect ideas on all the things in Unicode that aren't needed in practical Unicode text.
+Start by being conservative in what to accept, and being liberal in exposing assumptions™.

-As the format gains real-world exposure, we may discover places where it's too strict and relax it as needed.

-## Rationale
+Many of the decisions about what should be included or excluded are made not from a place of deep expertise on all relevant human languages, but from a place of gathering ideas from a variety of sources, and then consulting Unicode standards and documentation, other standards, popular Unicode implementations, and Web searches, and ultimately making some guesses.
+If the explanations in the rest of this document convey confidence in the decisions, it's only because they're intended to be drafts of the kinds of things a future spec might say.

+Input from people with actual expertise would be greatly appreciated!
+As would corrections, bug reports, or even just example bodies of text that would be interesting to test on.

+The next goal is to correct the incorrect guesses, build up the reference implementation, and grow to be generally useful.
+An eventual goal is to standardize something, or contribute to a standard in some way.

+### No Stability (Yet)

+At this time, there is no stability guarantee, for either forwards or backwards compatibility.
+But we may consider such things in the future.

 ### NFC, Normalization